signaldatascience/R-curriculum/src/week4/day4/clustering.md

 With a mixture model, one asks the following question: Suppose that our data is *generated* via some process.
 Indeed, suppose that we have a variety of different underlying *distributions*, and the data we observe is sampled from those distributions.
 If so, what parameters of those underlying distributions maximize the probability of observing the observed data?

 If we are able to answer this question, we can then treat those distributions as different *clusters* of data.
 Since these distributions will usually decay continuously and smoothly from their center, they *mix* together (think of two overlapping normal distributions).

+In the following, we will make a distinction between parametric, semiparametric, and nonparametric models.
+A parametric model is fully specified by a number of *parameters*, like how a normal distribution is fully specified given its mean and variance.
+In contrast, a *nonparametric* model does not have some analytic expression given in advance -- the form of the model will depend greatly on the data upon which it is fit.
+A *semiparametric* model is in some sense a compromise between the two.[^param]

+[^param]: Technically, "all models are parametric", because you can approximate any (sufficiently well-behaved function) by just adding more and more parameters to your parametric model...
+See [What is the difference between the parametric and the nonparametric model?](https://www.quora.com/What-is-the-difference-between-the-parametric-model-and-the-non-parametric-model) on Quora.

 Univariate mixture models
 -------------------------